Sinister 2: Plot

-Zach becomes jealous of the ghost children's attention to Dylan and begins to act out.
-The children show Dylan the video of the church murders (Sunday Service).
-After Dylan refuses to watch the last movie, the children turn their attention to Zach and abandon Dylan, saying he is not their real target.
-Dylan watches the last reel (A Trip to the Dentist).
+Zach becomes jealous of the ghost children's attention to Dylan and begins to act violently towards his brother.
+The children show Dylan the video of the church murders, depicting a family being nailed to the floor by their hands and feet and have rats burrow through their abdomens, leaving them to bleed out (Sunday Service).
+After Dylan refuses to watch further, the children turn their attention to Zach and abandon Dylan, saying he is not their real target.

 Clint arrives with the court order and Courtney goes with him to protect her sons.
 The Deputy drives to Clint's home to warn them about the danger, but Clint beats him up and threatens the Deputy to leave.
 The next day, Zach films his family in an outdoor hangout.
 That night, Dylan contacts the Deputy for help as he and his parents lose consciousness.

 Courtney, Dylan, and Clint are drugged and hung on scarecrow posts with sacks over their heads in the cornfield by Clint's house (similar to Dylan's nightmare in the opening scene).
 A possessed Zach douses his family in three separate trails of gasoline, lights Clint on fire, and films his death.
-The Deputy arrives at the Collins' residence, finding and hitting Zach with his car.
+Just as Zach is about to light Dylan on fire, the Deputy arrives at the Collins' residence, hitting Zach with his car.
 He frees Courtney and Dylan as they flee into the cornfield.
-However, Zach survives and chases after them.
+However, Zach survives and chases after them, cutting off the Deputy's fingers with a sickle.

 Inside the home, the ghost children try to help Zach find them.
 Just as Zach is about to kill Courtney and Dylan, the Deputy manages to destroy the camera, breaking the cycle.
-Zach is shamed by the ghost children for failing.
-Bughuul appears and as punishment Zach's body decays rapidly, with a cloth projection screen bursting into flames, causing the house to catch on fire as the Deputy, Courtney, and Dylan escape.
+Zach is admonished by the ghost children for failing.
+Bughuul appears and as punishment Zach's body decomposes rapidly, with a cloth projection screen bursting into flames, causing Bughuul and his followers to seemingly become wiped.
+The family flees as the house crumbles around them.

-Later, while collecting his things to leave with Courtney and Dylan, the Deputy finds the ham radio in his motel room with the ghost children begin speaking through it as Bughuul jumpscares.
+Later, while collecting his things to leave with Courtney and Dylan, the Deputy finds the ham radio in his motel room.
+The ghost children begin speaking to him through it before Bughuul suddenly appears.